shantoroy/shantoroy.github.io/_posts/2025-03-11-how-to-write-kubernetes-manifest-files.md

 ----------

-##  Step 2: Convert Docker-Compose to Kubernetes Manifest Files
+##  Convert Docker-Compose to Kubernetes Manifest Files

 We need to create **Kubernetes YAML files** for each component: